ayman430/Multiclass_Classification_Neural_Network/README.md

 - Test using unseen data
 - Evaluate test

 ###  IN training data
- - Get true prediction for 148 of 150 example
+ - Get true prediction for 98.67 %
 ###   IN unseen data
- - Get true prediction for 19 of 20 example
+ - Get true prediction for 95 %  for small data 20 example

 ### Conclusion of model behavior
   - you can see at layer 1 if: